AsthaTyagiU/Parquet_Reader_Script/README.md

 - Try and catch method for error handling
 - retry if ssh to EC2 instance fails
 - check if EC2 instacne is up before ssh
+- keeping the files which won't require any user attaention (like policy document, etc.) in seprate folder.

 Possible errors and resolution:
 - Error: [Errno 13] Permission denied: '/home/xxxx/.aws/credentials'.